newren/git-filter-repo/INSTALL.md

     $ python3 git-filter-repo --analyze

-If you place the git-filter-repo script in your $PATH, then you can shorten commands by replacing `python3 git-filter-repo` with `git filter-repo`; the manual assumes this but you can use the longer form.
+If you place the git-filter-repo script in your $PATH, then you can shorten commands by replacing `python3 git-filter-repo` with `git-filter-repo`; the manual assumes this but you can use the longer form.

 If for some reason downloading a single file is too much of an installation hassle for you, or you really want some kind of "official